vitrivr/feature-extraction-server/README.md

 # Feature Extraction Server

-This server accepts both images and text as input and performs various AI tasks, such as image image_captioning.
+This server can accept various media as input and performs various AI tasks, such as image captioning.
 It uses a modular design that allows new tasks and models to be easily added.
 The purpose of this server is to maintain a uniform input / output specification for each AI task, regardless of the specifics of the model used.
 This allows models to be swapped more easily.

 ## Server Side